 Diet and Nutrition

-Japanese Bobtails don’t require any special diet or feeding regiments.
-What they do need, however, is a quality cat food and a well-balanced diet.
+Japanese bobtails don’t require any special diet or feeding regimens.
+What they do need, however, is quality cat food and a well-balanced diet.
 It’s important not to let one of the cat’s greatest enemies, obesity, creep into the picture through over-feeding or too many treats.

-Adopting or buying a Japanese Bobtail can be challenging, despite the breed’s pleasant personality.
-Breeders are still relatively limited in the United States and an additional challenge is the fact that these cats are known to have very small litters—usually just two to four kittens.
-If you have your heart set on a Japanese Bobtail, expect to spend time on a waiting list and to spend upwards of $1,000, depending on coat color and markings.
+Adopting or buying a Japanese bobtail can be challenging.
+Breeders are still relatively rare in the United States, and these cats are known to have very small litters—usually just two to four kittens.
+If you have your heart set on a Japanese bobtail, expect to spend time on a waiting list and pay upwards of $1,000, depending on coat color and markings.

 More Cat Breeds and Further Research

 If you’re interested in similar breeds, check out:

 Otherwise, check out all of our other cat breed profiles.

 Are Japanese bobtails friendly cats?